greatwillow/patient-event-scheduling-app/README.md

 run `npm start` to run the application.

+scan the provided QR Code with Expo app.
+Note that the app may not function if the computer and mobile device are not on the same local network.

 ## Technical Notes

 This app was built alongside an external node.js backend application that can be seen [here](https://github.com/VernL/p-calendar-api/)